enkidevs/curriculum/Web/HTML/images/image-title.md

 ---
 ## Content

-The `title` attribute is used for representing helpful information about the elements it belongs to.
+The `title` attribute is used for representing helpful information about the element it belongs to.
 Usually via a tooltip.

-These tooltips are used to represent usefull information that appear to the user when they hover their mouse over the image.
+Tooltips appear to the user when they hover their mouse over the image.

 Example:
 ```
 <img src="logo.svg"
   title="Tooltip Text Here">
 ```
 ---
 ## Practice